 A global race to the bottom

-The most pertinent term used to describe the current state of international relations is “destructive international competition.”
+One term used to describe the current state of international relations is “destructive international competition.”
 This is where nations around the world attempt to out-compete each other to attract the most investment from transnational corporations.
-They do this by pursuing the most “business-friendly” policies.
-These policies, born of the Reagan/Thatcher era and expanded since, even by opposition parties2 are, many argue, ideologically extreme.
+They do this by pursuing the most “business-friendly” fundamentalist laissez-faire neo-liberal1 policies.
+These policies, fully enacted in of the Reagan/Thatcher era and expanded since, even by opposition parties2 are, many argue, ideologically extreme.
 To a marginally greater or lesser extent, they follow a hard-right economic (and increasingly social) agenda.
-This includes policies such as the reduction of corporation tax3 and a higher rate of personal tax, privatising national services, [ii] limiting environmental protection standards, [iii] subsidising the largest corporations such as banks7 (which caused boom the 2008 economic crash) and fossil fuel industries8 (who are among the main contributors to climate change), minimising worker’s pay and union rights [vi] and the carrying out devastatingly severe austerity public and infrastructure spending cuts.
-For example, UK ex-Prime Minister David Cameron announced at the Conservative Autumn Conference 2014 that “The UK will have the most competitive corporation tax of any developed country.”
+This includes policies such as the reduction of corporation tax3 and a higher rate of personal tax, privatising national services4,5 limiting environmental protection standards, 6 subsidising the largest corporations such as banks7 (which caused boom the 2008 economic crash) and fossil fuel industries8 (who are among the main contributors to climate change), minimising worker’s pay and union rights9 and the carrying out devastatingly severe public and infrastructure austerity spending cuts.10 For example, UK ex-Prime Minister David Cameron announced at the Conservative Autumn Conference 2014 that “The UK will have the most competitive corporation tax of any developed country.”
 In 2018, this same message was repeated by the present PM, Theresa May.
-In doing so, they are waving flags to corporations inviting them to maximise their profits in the UK but by subordinating citizen and environmental concerns.
-This approach forces other nations compete in a global tax-haven style race to the bottom.
-What we need is transnational tax cooperation.
+In doing so, they are waving flags to corporations inviting them to maximise their profits in the UK but by subordinating citizen and environmental concerns.11 This approach forces other nations compete in a global race to the bottom.

-Any government or potential leader who is elected, or who is gaining electoral support on a mandate to pursue popular policies such as balancing the free-markets with government regulation, common ownership of minimal key industries,[viii] statutory living wages and worker’s rights, increasing public spending on infrastructure, taking control of money creation[ix] and making polluters pay will find themselves rallied against by the full might of the political, corporate and media establishment.
+Any government or potential leader who is elected, or who is gaining electoral support on a mandate to pursue popular policies such as balancing the free-markets with government regulation, common ownership of minimal key industries,12 statutory living wages and worker’s rights, increasing public spending on infrastructure, taking control of money creation13 and making polluters pay will find themselves rallied against by the full might of the political, corporate and media establishment.
 That is, the few who benefit the most from hard- right policies.

 Democratic processes around the world are now influenced more by the markets and the lobbyists of transnational-national corporations (media, banking, health, fossil fuel, weapons, transport etc.) than by their own electorate.
-The term given to this is “corporatocracy”[xxi].
-In this respect, most governments have conceded their national sovereignty to a higher, completely undemocratic transnational power.
+The term given to this is “corporatocracy.”25 In this respect, most governments have conceded their national sovereignty to a higher, completely undemocratic transnational power.

-Destructive international competition is also the insidious cause of a dwindling trust in democracy, in establishment political parties and politicians.
-Voters notice little material difference between the main political parties who are too scared to deviate from the status quo, from the right-of-centre business-friendly economic orthodoxy.
+Destructive international competition is also the insidious cause of dwindling trust in democracy, in establishment political parties and politicians.
+Voters notice little material difference between the main political parties who are too scared to deviate from the status quo, from the right-of-center business-friendly economic orthodoxy.
 Is this also why elections are so often won by such small margins?

 In a world with no legitimate democratic global policy forum and where corporations wield huge influence over governments, global policies are being set behind closed doors.
 Career politicians are colluding with corporate lobbyists bypassing any legitimate democratic process.
-Policies such as Structural Adjustment Programs, GATS and the proposed TTIP, TISA and TPP favour corporate interests over long-term social and environmental needs [xxii].
+Policies such as Structural Adjustment Programs, GATS and the proposed TTIP, TISA and TPP favour corporate interests over long-term social and environmental needs.26

 Who benefits most?